nandostyle/AmountToWordsLibrary/README.md

 ### A static utility class to convert numbers to words in multiple languages and currencies.

-A self-contained C#/.NET 6 class library designed for easy integration into any .NET application, including those using VB.NET.
+A self-contained C#/.NET 6 or .NET Framework 4.7.2 class library designed for easy integration into any .NET application, including those using VB.NET.
 It converts a decimal number into its word representation, handling multiple languages and currency formats.

 > **Note:** The code is designed to be easily adaptable to almost any .NET Framework or .NET version.